quux00/fslocate/README.md

 # fslocate

-A Go application that indexes files on a filesystem for rapid lookup.
+A Go application that indexes file names (not content) on a filesystem for rapid lookup.
 This is a simple replacement for the Unix/Linux locate/updatedb functionality or the old Google Desktop system.
 It has been tested on Linux (Xubuntu) and Windows 7.

 It is launched from the command line in order to either index the entries you specify (in a config file) or search for indexed paths that have already been indexed.
 Unlike locate/updatedb, you use `fslocate` for both commands.
 See Usage for details.